What Is Blog Design?

 But if you publish lots of evergreen content, then a library approach might make sense for you.

-If you’re married to the blog feed format, you can show off some of your best content in your blog feed sidebar.
+If you’re married to the blog feed format, you can show off some of your best content in your blog feed sidebar, like we used to do.

 Add Visuals and Images